 Jump to:

-If you like copycat recipes you'll have to check out this healthy burrito bowl (a Chipotle copycat), these keto donuts (a Krispy Kreme copycat) and this perfect bar copycat recipe!
+If you like DIY copycat recipes you can make at home, also try this healthy burrito bowl (a Chipotle copycat), this Panera Mediterranean bowl copycat, these keto donuts (a Krispy Kreme copycat), and this perfect bar copycat recipe!

 Why You Will Love This Recipe

-- Great for dietary restrictions: The best homemade egg bite recipe you'll find to fit many dietary restrictions.
-You can easily make these keto, Whole30, Paleo and dairy free.
-See notes below for modifications.
+- Great for dietary restrictions: The best homemade egg bites you'll find to fit many dietary restrictions (it's naturally gluten-free and keto).
+You can easily make these Whole30, Paleo and dairy-free by swapping cheese for coconut milk.

-- Customizable: Add in whatever veggies, proteins or cheeses your family loves.
+- Customizable: Add in any veggies, proteins or cheese your family loves.
 It's a great way to get in some extra veggies and use up what ingredients you have on hand.

-- Budget-friendly: Less expensive than purchasing at Dunkin or Starbucks and surprisingly easy to make!
+- Budget-friendly: Less expensive than purchasing at Dunkin or Starbucks.

 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

-- Eggs: I used Vital Farms pasture raised eggs for this recipe.
-You can also use egg whites if you prefer, however be sure to thoroughly whisk them prior to adding.
-I have not tested it with liquid eggs, liquid egg whites or Egg Beaters.
+- Eggs: The recipe calls for full eggs (yolks and whites.)
+You can also use just egg whites, however be sure to thoroughly whisk them prior to adding.
+I have not tested it with liquid eggs, Just Egg, liquid egg whites, or Egg Beaters.

-- Spinach: You can also choose another veggie like kale, arugula or collard greens.
-Be sure to wilt your spinach before adding to egg mold.
+- Wilted spinach: Wilted kale, arugula, or collard greens all work.
 Frozen spinach also works - be sure to drain it of all moisture before adding.

-- Cheese: You can use dairy free cheese or regular cheese (gruyere is my favorite).
+- Cheese: You can use dairy-free cheese or cheese like gruyere, goat cheese, or feta.

-- Equipment needed: You will also need a pressure cooker such as an Instant Pot or Ninja Foodi and a mold.
+- Equipment needed: You will also need a pressure cooker such as an Instant Pot or Ninja Foodi and a silicone egg mold.

 How to Make This Recipe

-- Pour egg mixture evenly over bacon and spinach.
-Sprinkle cheese evenly over top.
+Pour egg mixture evenly over bacon and spinach.
+Sprinkle cheese evenly over the top.

 Expert Tips